-From rags to Gold Coast: Why Kerala's Mohammad Anas never gave up
+From rags to Asian Games silver: Why Kerala's Muhammad Anas never gave up

 In the final, the 23-year-old not only registered his personal best timing but also set a new national record.
 However, he missed out on a medal by just 0.20 seconds.